jColeChanged/jColeChanged.github.io/jekyll/_posts/2010-11-03-a-little-bit-irrational.md

 ![Average Returns][1]

-Basically, unless the pot has more then a hundred dollars in it, you are going in expecting to lose money.
-So since there is no guarantee that you will stay in every week, it doesn't make sense to get into the game, unless you are doing it for the social experience.
+Basically, unless the pot has more then a hundred dollars in it, we are going in expecting to lose money.
+So since there is no guarantee that we will stay in every week, it doesn't make sense to get into the game.
+Though I suppose people could get non-monetary returns, like social opportunity, which might overwhelm the trivial pot sizes.

 [1]: /img/a-little-bit-irrational/average-return.png "Average Returns"